surdu/surdu.github.io/_posts/2019-07-25-digital-ocean-ddns.md

 	data-line="1"
 	data-showFooter="false">
 </gist>

-For details on how to use cron, please read [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps).

 If you have an Asus router and you can run [Asuswrt-Merlin firmware](https://www.asuswrt-merlin.net/) on it like I do, you could set the DNS update script to be executed by the router every time your IP changes.
 Please see [their docs](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-DDNS) and the [adaptation of our script](https://github.com/RMerl/asuswrt-merlin/wiki/DDNS-Sample-Scripts#digitalocean) in order to achieve this.